top of page

 Dr Bruce Gregory, MP, Northern Māori 1980-1993

-This trophy was presented by Dr. Gregory as a gift from the heart and was intended for Māori who devote enormous time to Kapa Haka.
-The trophy is his contribution to the traditional Māori performing arts and the pursuit of excellence.
+This taonga was presented by Dr. Gregory as a gift from the heart and was intended for Māori who devote enormous time to Kapa Haka.
+The taonga is his contribution to the traditional Māori performing arts and the pursuit of excellence.

 MANUKURA WAHINE